 St Mary's has a strong emphasis on Literacy and Numeracy, enhanced through the effective use of contemporary technologies which are integrated into all curriculum areas.
 Specialist teachers deliver programs in Science, Music, Instrumental Music, Physical Education and Learning Support.
-A range of additional opportunities is offered to students to enhance their creativity, planning and self-discipline.
-They include participation in Opti Minds and Instrumental Music Program.
+A range of additional opportunities is offered to students to enhance their creativity, planning and self-discipline highlighted by our Instrumental Music Program which now includes Strings.
 Parent involvement is encouraged, ensuring a close working relationship exists between home and school which is essential for the education of every student.
 The school is recognised for a healthy level of sporting achievement.
-Current programs offered to augment student skill in physical activity include surf lifesaving and coaching in tennis, netball, cricket and rugby league.
+Current programs offered to augment student skill in physical activity include coaching in tennis, netball, cricket and rugby league.
 Counselling and pastoral services are available and Personal Development Education courses are provided to assist students.

 St Mary's has been recognised regionally for its green and healthy environment.
 Each year, classes adopt environmental projects to reduce the school's carbon footprint.
-Out of School Hours Care is available and Vacation Care is offered during school holidays.
+Before and After School Hours Care is available and Vacation Care is offered during school holidays.